TheOnlyArtz/TheOnlyArtz/README.md

 • https://github.com/TheOnlyArtz/racer (A Type racer game implemented)
 #### Dart 🎯
-• Nothing really open sourced (but mainly Flutter developent)
+• • N/A (mainly Flutter developent)
 #### Java 🍵
 • https://github.com/TheOnlyArtz/OneInTheChamber (A Minecraft plugin which implements One In The Chamber)
 #### Javascript/TypeScript (Node.js) 😎